for visiting me.

 Happy to say that my poetry book is being illustrated by Juh Moraes and soon it will be out.

-I am also writing a book with the experiences I could have for supporting some way - somehow - young people in crisis.
+I am also writing a book with the experiences I´ve had for supporting some way - somehow - young people in crisis.
 Being an professional of Education in Brazil demands you to try hard to make the classroom a safe place for your (bullied) students.
-Sometimes you also need to contribute with a hamburguer or a bus ticket in the class end.
-Another days they just need a hug or also someone they can talk to, because nobody else is listening.

 I hope the chronicles can help parents, daughters and sons, friends, families